jbnunn/TwitchRobot/Chapter1-Raspbian.md

 ### Download the OS

 Download [Raspbian Buster](https://www.raspberrypi.org/downloads/raspbian/) and flash an SD card.
-You can use the "Desktop" version if you have a card >8 GB.
 Boot your Raspberry Pi with the card, then choose the appropriate locale, language, and keyboard settings.
 Be sure to [enable WiFi and SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/).

 ### Update the OS